 \subsection{Quantitative Results}

-We compare our approach with two raw image demoiréing methods, RDNet~\cite{yue2022recaptured} and RRID~\cite{xu2025image}, along with several video demoiréing methods: VDmoiré~\cite{dai2022video}, DTNet~\cite{xu2024direction} and RawVD~\cite{cheng2024recaptured}.
+\textbf{Frame Level Comparison.} We compare our approach with two raw image demoiréing methods, RDNet~\cite{yue2022recaptured} and RRID~\cite{xu2024image}, along with several video demoiréing methods: VDmoiré~\cite{dai2022video}, DTNet~\cite{xu2024direction} and RawVD~\cite{cheng2024recaptured}.
 Since VDmoiré and DTNet are originally designed for video demoiréing in the sRGB domain, we have retrained them with raw inputs, adjusting the input channel number and inserting upsampling layers to adapt them to raw data.
 The revised versions are marked with an $\ast$.
 To evaluate the performance of our proposed DemMamba, we adopt the following three standard metrics to assess pixel-wise accuracy and the perceptual quality: PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable}.
 Additionally, we assess model complexity by analyzing the number of parameters and inference time.
 To ensure a fair comparison, all models are fine-tuned using the default settings provided in their respective papers.
 We select the better results from the pretrained and retrained models for comparison, providing an advantage over competing methods.

-Table~\ref{table:nips23} presents the quantitative comparisons and computational complexity analysis on the RawVDmoiré dataset~\cite{cheng2024recaptured}.
-Our proposed DemMamba outperforms the second-best method, RawVD, by 1.3 dB in PSNR and 0.0003 in LPIPS.
-For SSIM, our method achieves the second-best result with a score of 0.9169, surpassing most of the compared methods.
-Regarding computational cost, our approach achieves effective demoiréing with the inference time of merely 0.446 seconds.
-Compared to previous methods, DemMamba demonstrates superiority with an acceptable parameter count of 2.919M, further highlighting the advantages of our approach.
+Table~\ref{table:nips23} presents the quantitative comparison and computational complexity analysis on the RawVDmoiré dataset.
+Our proposed method, DemMamba, surpasses the second-best approach, RawVD, achieving a PSNR of 30.069 dB with an inference time of only 0.686 seconds, demonstrating both efficiency and effectiveness in demoiréing.
+Furthermore, DemMamba maintains this performance with a modest parameter count of 2.941M.
+Additionally, we provide a larger version of our model, denoted as Ours-L, achieves an additional 1.6 dB improvement in PSNR over RawVD.
+Improvements are also observed in SSIM and LPIPS metrics, further substantiating the superiority of our approach.